-1. The calendar is 11” tall by 8.5” wide, so art with a ‘portrait’ orientation is preferred.
-Some pieces may be printed with a border, so it need not fit those dimensions exactly.
+|• The calendar is 11” tall by 8.5” wide, so art with a ‘portrait’ orientation is preferred.
+Art need not fit those dimensions exactly.

-3. The calendar is printed in colour and we prefer colour images.
+• The calendar is printed in colour and we prefer colour images.

 3. You may send as many submissions as you like.
 Chosen artists and authors will receive a free copy of the calendar and promotional postcards.
 Because the calendar is a fundraiser, we cannot offer money to contributors.

-Prisoner submissions are due June 8, 2018 and can be mailed to:
+Prisoner submissions are due July 1, 2022, and can be mailed to: